jasonsmithio/serverless-eventing/tutorials/kafka/README.md

 Sending data from a source to a single sink may not seem impressive but let's imagine scaling.
 We want to create sources for every posssible currency exchange and send them to Kafka but you don't want to force write N Kafka connectors for each currency type.
 You also don't want to write a large monolithic application that handles every possible message type to simplify.

 While adopting microservices, you just create event-sources to generate the events then use the SinkBinding to tell the events where to go.
 In this example, we used a single event-sink but you could further scale it out with [Channels](https://knative.dev/docs/eventing/channels/) and [Brokers](https://knative.dev/docs/eventing/broker-trigger/) which I will explain in a later tutorial.

+PLEASE NOTE: This is an example of how to deploy Kafka on Kubernetes and create a streaming application.
+Realistically, you would want to make a larger Kubernetes cluster for Kafka and consider how you would secure and expose the brokers.

 ## End